 “It’s worth examining what else is happening in your life that may affect your libido.
 A women’s sex drive is always going up and down because it’s emotionally linked.
-There are a number of different things that affect libido including tiredness, stress, bereavement, or simply the fact you’re going off your boyfriend.
+There are a number of different things that affect libido including tiredness, stress, bereavement, or simply the fact you’re going off your partner.

 “But if you are really convinced it’s your pill then talk to your doctor about changing brands.”

 Fern*, 17, said: “When I first started taking the pill, I was on my period for two months.
 Two solid months!
-I had constant breakthrough bleeding and didn’t have sex with my boyfriend most of the summer.
+I had constant breakthrough bleeding and didn’t have sex with my partner most of the summer.
 I still get it occasionally now.
 I thought the pill was supposed to regulate your periods, not send them haywire.”

 The solution: Take your pill at the same time each day

-“But if it continues after three months, check you are constant in taking the pill at the same time each day – even at the weekend when things get chaotic.
+“But if it continues after three months, check you are consistent in taking the pill at the same time each day – even at the weekend when things get chaotic.
 This will ensure a constant level of hormones.